kalpandemanjushri12/Bechmarking_dataset/README.md

 Each marker sequence is 2 kb in length and spaced 100 kb apart across all chromosomes.

 5. **Calculate_N50_L50.sh** :
-A python script which will calculate the N50 and L50 assembly quality check metrices of the genome sequence.
+A bash script which will calculate the N50 and L50 assembly quality check metrices of the genome sequence.